ndaidong/mdl-skeleton/README.md

     user: res.user
   }

-  // this will be parsed by PostCSS, Traceur let context = {
+  // this will be processed by PostCSS, Traceur let context = {
     css: [
       'vendor/mdl',